GluuFederation/docs-gg-prod/docs/source/configuration.md

 - [Install](./installation) and [Setup](./installation/#run-the-setup-script) GG on your production server.

-- Stop OXD server on production server and take OXD db files from your development server from path `/opt/oxd-server/data/` and replace files in production server and Start OXD server `service oxd-server-4.0.beta start`.
+- Stop OXD server on production server and take OXD db files from your development server from path `/opt/oxd-server/data/` and replace files in production server and Start OXD server `service oxd-server start`.

 - Stop services `service kong stop` and `service konga stop`.
 Make sure services are stopped.